Rashidun Caliphate: Military expansion

-The Rashidun Caliphate expanded steadily; within the span of 24 years, a vast territory was conquered comprising Mesopotamia, the Levant, parts of Anatolia, and most of the Sasanian Empire.
+The Rashidun Caliphate expanded rapidly; within the span of 24 years, a vast territory was conquered comprising Mesopotamia, the Levant, parts of Anatolia, and most of the Sasanian Empire.
 Some explanations for the success of the Arab invasion of the empires to the north, west and east initiated by the Rashidun were the weakening of the two empires brought on by wars between them (especially the Byzantine–Sasanian War of 602–628), and by the Plague of Justinian, which crippled both states.
 Arab tribes had served as mercenaries for both empires in decades prior to the invasion and that experience gave them valuable military tactical skills and familiarity with the battlefields they would fight on against the two empires.

-Prior to the invasion a good number of Arab infiltrators, known as musta 'riba "self-styled Arabs", migrated into Syria, Palestine and Iraq.
+Prior to the invasion, a good number of Arab infiltrators known as musta 'riba, "self-styled Arabs", migrated into Syria, Palestine and Iraq.
 They shared Arab language and customs and "received the invaders with enthusiasm", sometimes joining the invaders' forces.
 The buffer states of the Lakhmids and Ghasanids that had protected the empires in earlier times had disappeared by the time of the invasion.
-Other factors include the Arab Bedouin love of raiding and robbing sedentary peoples; the willingness of Bedouin tribes to cease their time honored practice of raiding each other and obey the commands of Hijazi Muslim leaders; and perhaps most decisively the Islamic belief of the invaders that conquering the unbelievers' land was a holy war/jihad of the sword, and that booty taken by them was divinely ordained reward for the invaders.
+Other factors include the Arab Bedouin love of raiding and plundering sedentary peoples; the willingness of Bedouin tribes to cease their time honored practice of raiding each other and obey the commands of Hijazi Muslim leaders; and perhaps most decisively the Islamic belief of the invaders that conquering the unbelievers' land was a holy war/jihad of the sword, and that the plunder taken by them was a divinely ordained reward for the invaders.

-The Arab conquests began as raids against the empires but quickly escalated as the raiders discovered that Byzantines and Persians gave little resistance their assault.
+The Arab conquests began as raids against the neighboring sedentary empires but quickly escalated as the raiders discovered that Byzantines and Persians gave little resistance to their attacks.